Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-In the first dimension, we are only adding one new unit, which can be added together one unit at a time.
-We input 5 into our function, and we can add five sevens together if that is the size of the units, or we can just say x is multiplied by 7.
+In the first dimension, we only add one new unit, which can be added together one unit at a time.
+We input five into our function, and we can add five sevens together if that is the size of the units, or we can just say x is multiplied by 7.

 <br /><br />